DataDog/hiring-engineers/answers.md

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-I chose PostgreSQL for this.
+I chose PostgreSQL for this, I already had postgresql installed.
 Added the user and ran permission scripts.

+Since Datadog uses a single agent, once you configure the integration by giving it a login into postgres you're good to go.

 From conf.d/postgres.d/conf.yaml